ADR-219: Reserved & Static Entities

 RootEntity

-The Transform component of the RootEntity cannot be modified by any system.
-All updates coming from the scene MAY be ignored or have no effect.
+The Transform component (READ ONLY) of the RootEntity cannot be modified by any system.
+All updates coming from the scene are ignored and have no effect.

-The UiCanvasInformation component of the RootEntity MUST be set by the renderer to inform the scene about the current canvas size and the current UI scale.
-This component is described in the ADR-124
+The UiCanvasInformation component (READ ONLY) of the RootEntity MUST be set by the renderer to inform the scene about the current canvas size and the current UI scale.
+This component is described in the ADR-124.

-The EngineInformation component of the RootEntity contains information about the current frame number, tick number and total elapsed time counters.
+The EngineInformation component (READ ONLY) of the RootEntity contains information about the current frame number, tick number and total elapsed time counters.
 The component MUST be updated by the renderer each frame.

 PlayerEntity